Maria Alexandru

-Maria Alexandru (née Golopența) (born 30 December 1939 in Plugova) is a former Romanian table tennis player.
+Maria Alexandru (née Golopența; 30 December 1939 – 27 November 2024) was a Romanian table tennis player.

 Table tennis career

 From 1957 to 1980 she won several medals in singles, doubles, and team events in the Table Tennis European Championships and in the World Table Tennis Championships.

 Between 1953 and 1979, she played in 12 World Championships, winning three gold medals in the doubles competition.

 During her active career she played for Progresul Bucharest.
 She also won eleven English Open titles including six in the singles.

+Death

+Alexandru died on 27 November 2024, at the age of 84.